Hugo-Persson/portfolio/src/content/blog/wg-easy-docker-with-dns.md

 tags: ["wireguard", "docker", "dns"]
 ---

-# Summary
+## Summary

-How to setup wg-dns.
-Also fixes

-# Content
+In this guide, I'll show you how I set up a Wireguard server and a DNS server on the same host in my HomeLab.
+Many users face issues using a local DNS server with Wireguard.
+I'll explain how to configure Wireguard to access local devices and use a local DNS server like AdGuard Home, with both running in Docker on the same machine.

+## Guide

 For my HomeLab I tried to setup a Wireguard server and DNS server on the same Host and it was just not working.
 If I used a DNS server like `1.1.1.1` it worked but not when using `192.168.x.x` that is my local DNS server.
-In this article I am going to show how to setup Wireguard to access all your local devices and use a local DNS server like [[adguard-home]].
+In this article I am going to show how to setup Wireguard to access all your local devices and use a local DNS server like **AdGuard Home**.
 A prerequisite is that we are running both our DNS server and Wireguard server in Docker on the same machine.
-For DNS server I am using [[adguard-home]] and for Wireguard server I am using [[wg-easy]], but this should work for any DNS server and wireguard server.
+For DNS server I am using **AdGuard Home** and for Wireguard server I am using _wg-easy_, but this should work for any DNS server and wireguard server.

 ### Configuring DNS container